rexshijaku/sql-to-laravel-builder/README.md

 ### Support
 For general questions about Marwan - SQL-To-Laravel-Builder, tweet at @rexshijaku or write me an email on rexhepshijaku@gmail.com.
-To have a quick tutorial check the examples folder provided in the repository.
+To have a quick tutorial check the  <a href="https://github.com/rexshijaku/sql-to-laravel-builder/tree/main/examples" target="_blank">examples</a> folder provided in the repository.

 ### Author
 ##### Rexhep Shijaku